Postcard Records

 The label was profiled in depth in 2015 documentary film, Big Gold Dream, and the 2014 book by Simon Goddard, Simply Thrilled: The Preposterous Story of Postcard Records, although both concentrate largely on the original 1980-81 era of the label, and Alan Horne declined to be involved in either endeavour.

 In March 2020, Postcard Records appeared to be showing signs of activity again, via a Twitter account @Dubh18.5.
 Tweets referencing "some kind of reboot", and various archival footage in a series of GIFs hinting at further releases.

 In December 2020, it was announced that the label was being reactivated as "Postcard Recordings Of Scotland Extra Terrestrial" to release a deluxe anthology vinyl boxset of recordings by Paul Quinn & The Independent Group, including a 144 page hard backed book.
 The boxset was limited to 300 copies only and went on pre-sale via Bandcamp on 2 April 2021.
-It sold out within 24 hours and was finally delivered to buyers in late July 2021, to universal praise.
-The box contained re-pressed versions of the two original 1990s LPs along with a new 3rd double LP of unreleased live and studio material, a 10" of other recordings, along with the aforementioned book, and a handmade screenprint.
+It sold out within 24 hours and was finally delivered to buyers in late July 2021.
+The box contained re-pressed versions of the two original 1990s LPs along with a new third double LP of unreleased live and studio material, a 10" of other recordings, along with the aforementioned book, and a handmade screenprint.